 According to Humane Wildlife Control: “Poison bait stations are as much an attractant as any other food source – it’s just food to them – poisonous food.”

-Other techniques for controlling rodents include targeted “dry ice” applications in confirmed outdoor rat burrows and deterrents like Fresh Cab and RoadBlock.
+Other techniques for controlling rodents include targeted “dry ice” applications in confirmed outdoor rat burrows and deterrents like Fresh Cab and RoadBlock, which uses pepper spray as its main ingredient..

 Raptors are the Solution has a comprehensive guide to alternatives with specific products and companies highlighted.